codcordance/ensae-prog24/README.md

 ## LARTIGAU Théo & SIAHAAN--GENSOLLEN Rémy

-Public repository with students resources for the ENSAE 1A programming project 2023-24 on the swap puzzle.
+Repository on LARTIGAU Théo & SIAHAAN--GENSOLLEN Rémy work on the ENSAE 1A programming project 2023-24 on the swap puzzle.

-Please refer to the PDF description for a description of the files format and structure.
+### Sphinx generated documentation is available [here](codcordance.github.io/ensae-prog24/).